Suwayomi/Suwayomi-Server/README.md

 # Tachidesk
 A free and open source manga reader that runs extensions built for [Tachiyomi](https://tachiyomi.org/).

-Tachidesk is as multi-platform you can get.
+Tachidesk is as multi-platform as you can get.
 Any platform that runs java and/or has a modern browser can run it.

 Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.